carlesgutierrez/Alienware13R3_Linux_Darknet/README.md

 * At darknet (Makefile), change the 2nd line of the Makefile to read:
 OPENCV=1

-* You're done!
-To try it out, first re-make the project.
+* Re-make the project.
 Then use the imtest routine to test image loading and displaying:
 ./darknet imtest data/eagle.jpg

+### Almost done!
+Remember to download and set the proper weights